Traditional Finnish Games Kids Will Love

 Learning Through Action

-One of the most important parts of Children’s Day in Finland is that it’s not only about celebration, but also about learning.
+One of the most important parts of Children’s Day in Finland is that it is not only about celebration, but also about learning.
 There are anti-bullying workshops, parenting seminars, and community discussions held all across the country.
 Families are invited to come together, share stories, and learn how to support one another.
+Children are also encouraged to express their opinions, share their experiences, and participate in group activities that promote confidence, kindness, and empathy.

 Why November 20th?

-Finland celebrates Children’s Day on November 20th, which is also World Children’s Day—the anniversary of the UN Convention on the Rights of the Child.
+Finland celebrates Children’s Day on November 20th, which is also World Children’s Day, the anniversary of the UN Convention on the Rights of the Child.
 This global day is all about standing up for kids’ rights, from having a safe home to getting a good education.
 Finland takes these rights very seriously and turns the day into a celebration with purpose.

 A Day to Be Thankful for Children